fakufaku/pyramic-dataset/README.md

 ### Code Dependencies

-Python 3.5 with the following packages installed.

-    numpy, scipy, ipyparalle, samplerate, pyroomacoustics
+The code used for segmentation/uncompression/calibration was written in python (version 3.6).
+None of this code is required to use the data as it is distributed in widely supported wav and JSON formats.
+If you nevertheless want to use some of that code, the following packages might be required.

+    python=3.6.4
+    numpy=1.14.2
+    scipy=1.0.0
+    samplerate=0.1.0
+    matplotlib=2.2.2
+    ipyparallel=6.1.1
+    pyroomacoustics=0.1.16

-We recommend using Anaconda as it is the simplest way to quickly get numpy and scipy running.
+We recommend using Anaconda as it is the simplest way to quickly get numpy, scipy, and matplotlib running.
 The rest can be installed via pip.

 No effort was made to make this code Python 2.7 compatible, but it is not impossible that large parts of it are nonetheless.